rfsheffer/PoolRooms/Thunderstore/README.md

 --
 * Pool Noodle weapon
 * Larger entrance
-* Bind to LLL DungeonEvents::onApparatusTaken and make the pool lights red when taken
 * General overall tuning
 * More clutter and room details
 * Allow player to drown and make water a hindrance to speed